StegVerse-Labs/continuity-vault-kit/README.md

 KnowledgeVault is a **device-agnostic personal vault**: a folder structure + guidance you can copy onto any device to preserve notes, documents, and context over time.

+This is not a productivity system.
+It is an attempt to formalize personal cognitive continuity in a replaceable, versioned, AI-compatible structure.

 No accounts.
 No services.
 No lock-in.

 ## Start here